DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 allows transform to be chained together.
 Crypto devices which support chaining must publish the chaining of symmetric Crypto operations feature flag.

-Currently there are two transforms types cipher and authentication, to specify an AEAD operation it is required to chain a cipher and an authentication transform together.
+Currently there are three transforms types cipher, authentication and AEAD.
 Also it is important to note that the order in which the transforms are passed indicates the order of the chaining.

 .. code-block:: c